Join our newsletter!

 Co-Director, Co-Producer

 Saila Huusko is a documentary filmmaker and journalist.
 Her work has appeared online at Al Jazeera, GlobalPost, The Guardian, and The Village Voice– among others.
 For three years she was the in-house multimedia producer for Crisis Management Initiative, an NGO founded by Nobel Peace Prize Laureate Martti Ahtisaari.
-She has worked around the world, Show more including in South Sudan and Afghanistan.
+She has worked around the world, including in South Sudan and Afghanistan.
 Saila graduated with honors from the Columbia Journalism School and earned her BA from Middlebury College.
 She also holds a masters in conflict resolution from the University of Queensland.Moroni For President is her first feature film.
-Show less

 Headshot of Jasper Rischen